cmdwtf/cmdwtf.github.io/_posts/2021-03-27-scamstravaganza.markdown

 ### High Level

 On the top: It's a simple reversed-payment scheme.
 The artist will purchase a product from you, pay, and ask for a cheap shipping option.
 Months later, the artist will open an "item not received case", and it will be closed in their favor.
 You'll be left holding the bag, confused as to how this happened and out both your part and your cash.
-You'll find it seemingly to challenge the case, because your support tickets keep getting routed to Germany, despite neither you nor your buyer being German.
+You'll find it seemingly impossible to challenge the case, because your support tickets keep getting routed to Germany, despite neither you nor your buyer being German.
 The scam banks on the effective firewalls it constructs to throw a wrench into your plans at every corner as you attempt to find the fix.
 You'll curse existence, and swear off eBay as a whole, before sadly realizing they're the only game that matters when it comes to online auctioning.
 Hopefully you'll be resolute enough to keep fighting.

 ### What To Look Out For